Sam-Metz/Coursera_Case_Study/README.md

 * Do users frequently log their weight in the device?
 * What time of day do users typically exercise?
 * How far do users go during a workout?
-* How long do users workout for?
-* How hard do users workout?
 * How much sleep do the users get per night?
 ### Phase Two: Prepare
 * Is the data reliable?